Opinion | Harris won by keeping the focus on Trump — and Biden

 But it was Harris, the less familiar figure to many voters, who made the most of the evening.
 She was skilled at using Pence’s attacks to provide listeners with new information helpful to her ticket.

-Thus, when Pence accused Democrats of being anti-Catholic for their handling of Trump’s nomination of Amy Coney Barrett to the Supreme Court, Harris pointed out that both she and Biden were “people of faith.”
+Thus, when Pence accused Democrats of being anti-Christian for their handling of Trump’s nomination of Amy Coney Barrett to the Supreme Court, Harris pointed out that both she and Biden were “people of faith.”
 She said that she was “insulted” by Pence’s attacks and noted that Biden would, in fact, be only the second Catholic president.

 And when Pence attacked Biden’s economic plans, Harris used his criticisms to place herself and Biden in the great tradition of lunch-bucket Democrats — and managed to convey more detail about Biden’s plans than Biden himself had in his own debate.
 She spoke of how Biden would make it easier for young people to attend college, for all Americans to get health care — and stressed that Biden would not raise taxes on anyone earning less than $400,000 a year.